 The “amr users” plugin allows one to create a wide variety of user lists accessing as little or as much of the user data as you like.
 One can then export these views for further analysis and manipulation.

-There are two (and a half?) ways to export users to csv using amr-users
+There are several ways to export users to csv using amr-users

 The overview screen where user lists can be managed